stungeye/Programming-1-Notes/docs/06-container-structures/00-container-structures.md

 # Container Structures

-C++ gives us a number of built-in data structures for storing and processing collections of data.
+C++ provides built-in data structures for storing and processing collections of data.

 ## Objectives

+Upon completion of this module, you should be able to:

+- Describe the purpose of namespaces in relation to scope.
+- Use types defined in existing namespaces.
-- Namespaces
+- Define custom namespaces.
-- Arrays, Vectors, Maps, Sets
-- Range Based Looping
-- Optional, Pair, Tuple
-- Structured Bindings
+- Store and access data of a uniform type in standard arrays and vectors.
+- Loop through the elements of an array or vector using a standard and range-based for loops.
+- List other helpful C++ container classes and their Unreal Engine counterparts.